Universal541/brianreymore/src/content/essays/caesar's_ledger.md

 Eisenhower warned about the military-industrial complex.[^2] Smedley Butler warned that war could become a racket.[^1] More recently, military leaders and national security officials have, at different moments, warned about overreach, politicization, corrosive civilian-military dynamics, and the limits of force.

 General James Mattis, whatever one thinks of his record, repeatedly emphasized alliances, discipline, and the dangers of strategic carelessness.
-Admiral Mike Mullen warned that national debt itself could become a major national security threat, a reminder that military strength cannot be separated from domestic health.[^7] General David Petraeus, General Stanley McChrystal, and others became symbols of the complicated lessons of counterinsurgency: that overwhelming force does not automatically produce political legitimacy.
+Admiral Mike Mullen warned that national debt itself could become a major national security threat, a reminder that military strength cannot be separated from domestic health.[^7] General Stanley McChrystal later spoke candidly about the limits of military thinking in solving fundamentally political problems.
+Even generals deeply committed to service often emerge from conflict sounding more cautious than the politicians who sent them.

+This pattern deserves attention.

+Because people who have actually stood near war tend to speak differently about it.

+Less romantic.

+Less theatrical.

+More burdened.

 And beyond the famous names are countless officers, enlisted personnel, veterans, military families, and whistleblowers who have said versions of the same thing in quieter ways: